 Even the freshest garden lettuce can wilt quickly if not handled correctly.
 Follow these steps to keep it crisp and flavorful:

-Properly handled, garden lettuce can stay fresh for 7–10 days in the fridge.
+Properly handled, garden lettuce can stay fresh for 7–10 days in the refrigerator.

 Step 7: Extending the Harvest Season